Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Khao jee pate — Baguette sandwich with pate, vegetables, and chili sauce.
 A Franco-Lao masterpiece.
 10,000-15,000 LAK from street vendors.

-French bakeries — Le Banneton and JoMa serve croissants and pastries that would pass in Paris.
-With Lao coffee.
+French bakeries — Le Banneton and JoMa serve croissants and pastries that would pass in Paris, paired with Lao coffee.
 15,000-30,000 LAK.

 Q: Where's the best food?